tamagui/tamagui/next.md

+- for uni:
+  if you have variant that expands into `maxFontSizeMultiplier` it wont get filtered by skipProps on web

 - // TODO: pulling past the limit breaks scroll on native, need to better make ScrollView

 - icons move from themed() to just styled()